Signed in as:

 During the lab, projects will work closely with students, who, in years past, have performed in, assistant directed, stage managed, designed, and dramaturged pieces.
 When applying, it is important that you be able to articulate how you might collaborate with the students—part of Vox’s mission is to continue to build up our artistic community, and that includes “future” alumni.

-Pre-process support, including the coordination of all casting and hiring; travel, room, and board; and artistic consultation as requested.
+Pre-process support, including assistance in coordination of travel, and artistic consultation as requested.

-Dedicated rehearsal room throughout the retreat period, if in-person; Zoom room, if virtual.
+Dedicated office or rehearsal room throughout the retreat period.

 Access to the College’s vast material and natural resources during the retreat.

-Free room and board for you and your collaborators during the retreat (if in-person)
+Free room and board for you and a collaborator - if applicable - during the retreat

 VoxLab is curated by Vox Theater, with the generous support of the Dartmouth College Department of Theater.